 The Storytellers Project is a library service connecting a community of senior readers to children and their families for remote reading aloud sessions.
-Children uses the Storybell robot at home to connect with seniors willing to read, the Storybell robot transmits their reading and projects on the wall pictures of the story being read.
+Children uses the Storybell robot at home to connect with seniors willing to read, the Storybell robot transmits their reading live allowing them to speak as on the phone and projects on the wall pictures of the story being read.

 Seniors who wish to read to children can become Storytellers by taking the Remote Reading Aloud training course at the local library.
 After completing the course, the Storyteller is granted the access to the Storytellers app, which authenticates her/him by facial recognition.
 The Storytellers app has a big collection of children e-books to read to children.
 Libraries have Ipads to borrow to Storytellers in case they do not own one.

 Storytellers can set up their favourite reading hours and availability through the week directly in the app.